 What You Need:

-- Matte board or cardboard
+- Matte board (cardboard works fine too)

 - Cookie sheet covered with foil

-- Craft sticks or coffee stir sticks
+- Craft sticks or stir sticks

 What You Do: